obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Task Dependencies.md

 ## Known Limitations

+Adding dependencies:

+- Using the edit task modal, adding lots of dependencies in one step (perhaps 4 or more) can cause an error and some broken dependencies.
+We are tracking this in [issue #3252](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/3252).

 Visualising dependencies:

 - It's not yet possible to directly navigate from a task to the tasks it depends on.